Lissy93/dashy/docs/status-indicators.md

 ## Disabling Security
 By default, (if you're using HTTPS) any requests to insecure or non-HTTPS content will be blocked.
 This will cause the status check to fail.
 If you trust the endpoint (e.g. you're self-hosting it), then you can disable this security measure for an individual item.
 This is done by setting `statusCheckAllowInsecure: true`

+## Ping-Only Status Checks
+Some services do not render any content (such as game servers, mail servers, file servers, etc), and so the normal status checking method will not work.
+For these applications, you can instead enable the `statusCheckPingOnly` option.
+This works a little differently, instead of sending a GET request, it will just ping the services IP address.
+If the `url` option doesn't work, then just set `statusCheckEndpoint` to your servers IP address.

+It's worth noting, that pinging a server will only check that it is online and responding, but is not able to verify that your app is correctly running (which is why the default method uses HTTP requests instead).

 ## Troubleshooting Failing Status Checks
 If the status is always returning an error, despite the service being online, then it is most likely an issue with access control, and should be fixed with the correct headers.
 Hover over the failing status to see the error code and response, in order to know where to start with addressing it.